Suicide, self-harm, and suicide-related behaviours in Canada: Suicide mortality

 Small populations

-Crude and age-standardized rates for regions with relatively small populations may vary greatly between years.
+Age-specific and age-standardized rates for regions with relatively small populations may vary greatly between years.
 Slight changes in the number of deaths can change these rates substantially.
-Caution is advised when making comparisons across years.
+Caution is advised when making comparisons.

 Data is supressed in this report based on the preferences of individual provinces or territories.
 Data is supressed when there is a small count for a region.
 As a general guideline, counts under 5 will be suppressed.